Skip to content

 Pierre Boulez is alive!?

 He is the last surviving avant-gardist, and it will not have escaped new-music lovers that he turned 90 on Thursday, 26 March.
-I mean, of course, Pierre Boulez, the composer and conductor who once declared Schoenberg dead and suggested that perhaps opera houses should be blown up because of their moldy programming.
+I mean, of course, Pierre Boulez, the composer and conductor who once declared Schoenberg dead and suggested that maybe opera houses should be blown up because of their moldy programming.
 The same man then tirelessly broke a lance for the music of Arnold Schoenberg ...

 Five questions to Willem Jeths, Composer of the Fatherland